TyroneOrrego/TyroneOrrego/README.md

 - 🌱 I’m currently learning **NextJS**

-- 👨‍💻 All of my projects are available at [https://tyrone-portfolio-c96d68.netlify.app/](https://tyroneorregoportfolio.vercel.app/)
+- 👨‍💻 All of my projects are available at [Technical Writing Portfolio](https://tyroneorregoportfolio.vercel.app/)

 - 💬 Ask me about **JavaScript, HTML, CSS3, ReactJS, NextJS, English Learning and so on.**